ksator/netbox_automation/README.md

 ## About this repo

-This repository uses Python to:

-- Automation content to configure an existing Netbox server
+Netbox is supposed to be the source of truth for the the assets it manages:

+So this new repo is about:
+-	Netbox configuration with automation (with a focus on Juniper devices)
-- Automation content to generate an ansible inventory file from Netbox API
+-	ansible inventory file generated with automation from Netbox API
-- Automation content to  generate yaml variables for Jinja templates from Netbox API
+-	yaml files (variables) for Jinja templates or ansible playbooks generated with automation from Netbox API

 This repository doesnt install Netbox.
 You still need to install Netbox yourself.